sagemath/sage-archive-2023-02-01/src/doc/en/developer/doctesting.rst

     /path/to/sage-x.y.z/sage -t [--long] /path/to/sage-x.y.z/path/to/module.py[x]

-where ``--long`` is an optional argument.
+where ``--long`` is an optional argument (see :ref:`section-options` for more options).
 The version of ``sage`` used must match the version of Sage containing the module we want to doctest.
 A Sage module can be either a Python script (with the file extension ".py") or it can be a Cython script, in which case it has the file extension ".pyx".

 Testing a module